mezzio/mezzio-problem-details/docs/book/response.md

 ## ProblemDetailsResponseFactory

-This library provides a factory named `Zend\ProblemDetails\ProblemDetailsResponseFactory`.
+This library provides a factory named `Mezzio\ProblemDetails\ProblemDetailsResponseFactory`.
 It defines two static methods, `createResponse()` and `createResponseFromThrowable()`.
 Each accepts the PSR-7 `ServerRequestInterface` instance as its first argument, and then additional arguments in order to create the response itself: